-Sleep is pretty precious to me, I have always LOVED sleeping and after hearing everyone talk about sleep life after babies I was terrified!
+Sleep is pretty precious to me, I have always LOVED sleeping when my bed has the top hybrid mattress on it and after hearing everyone talk about sleep life after babies I was terrified!
 You know when you have those moments in your life pre-babies where you’re like “omg I HAVE to do that or I will NEVER do that” well I had two of those moments pre-babies that molded the way I would get my babies to sleep and nap!

 Now let me just say…I am all for what works for you!
 If you love your kids co-sleeping, not having a set routine, go with the flow sleep whenever, wherever then by ALL means please do what works for you!
 I am by no means an expert, but I do have babies that sleep consistently through the night by 6-7 months, put themselves to sleep at bed/nap time, sleep in their own rooms (Greleigh and Kaige sleep together now in her bed because they enjoy it), and don’t totally fight us at bedtime.
 Other methods such as equipping your bed with a hot water mattress pad may also be effective.
 You’re always free to try it out.